Private equity in Italy: market and regulatory overview

 One or more managing directors, who co-ordinate the SGR's activity.

-Private equity funds are treated as common funds and, together with other forms of investment, are considered to be collective investment undertakings.
+Private equity funds are normally set up as investment funds (fondi comuni di investimento) and, together with other forms of investment, are considered to be collective investment undertakings.

-A public offering of private equity fund units requires prior approval by Consob and the publication of a prospectus.
-Certain exemptions may be available (see below, Exemptions).
+A public offering of private equity fund units requires prior approval by Italian Securities and Exchange Commission (Commissione Nazionale per le Società e la Borsa) (CONSOB) and the publication of a prospectus.
+Certain exemptions may be available.

-An SGR can market the fund units directly, at its offices through distance marketing techniques or tied agents (promotori finanziari), or indirectly through one or more placement agents.
+An SGR (società di gestione del risparmio) can market the fund units directly, at its offices through distance marketing techniques or tied agents (promotori finanziari) or indirectly through one or more placement agents.

-An offer of units addressed to no more than 100 potential investors in Italy (other than qualified investors).
+An offer of units addressed to no more than 150 potential investors in Italy (other than Markets in Financial Instruments Directive (MiFID) professional investors).

 An offer involving securities for a total consideration of at least EUR100,000 per investor in each separate offer.

-Investment companies, banks, exchange agents, SGRs, SICAVs (that is, a common type of open-ended collective investment scheme), pension funds, insurance companies, finance companies that are parent companies of banking groups and other financial entities.
+Investment companies, banks, exchange agents, SGRs, variable-capital investment companies (società di investimento a capitale variabile) (SICAV) (that is, a common type of open-ended collective investment scheme), pension funds, insurance companies, finance companies that are parent companies of banking groups and other financial entities.

-Authorised foreign entities that engage in the same investment activities as these.
+Authorised foreign entities that engage in the same investment activities as those referred to above.

 Natural and legal persons and other entities with specific knowledge and experience in securities transactions.